nordseele/hans/docs/old_hardware_install.md

-# Hardware connections

-### 03/08/2020 OBSOLETE, issues solved with a custom hardware solution
+# Hardware connections (OBSOLETE, issues solved with a custom hardware solution)

 ## ⚠️ Important:
 You should never "hot-wire" the i2c bus.
 Both the Raspberry PI and your Eurorack case should be turned <u>off</u> before plugging and manipulating the wires.